Communication is the key.

 Tofurky or not to Tofurky?

-Encourage vegetarian kids and teens to take an active role in preparing food that everyone can enjoy.If you are dealing with a fussy family member, think of a creative compromise.
+Encourage vegetarian kids and teens to take an active role in preparing food that everyone can enjoy.If you are dealing with a single fussy family member, think of a creative compromise.
 For example, one year as a new vegan, I made a deal with my family: I would plan, shop, prepare the entire meal and clean up afterwards as long as nobody minded that the meal would be vegetarian.
-This is a great compromise for my non-vegetarian family: they get to relax and enjoy the holiday, and I eat an amazing meal!
+This is a great compromise for my non-vegetarian family: they get to relax and enjoy the holiday, and got to eat an amazing meal!
+Everybody was happy.

 If you don’t feel like cooking there are a few things you can do: